fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     It will destroy everything at the bidding of its Lord."
 So in the morning there was nothing but their empty dwellings to be seen.
 That is how We requite the sinners.
     Qur'an, Surah 46 (Al-Ahqaf), ayah 24-25

-The King Saud University from The Kingdom of Saudi Arabia stated the interpretation from Al-Tabari of Quran 69:6–129 were narrated about the disaster which caused the extinction of ʿĀd.[23]
-Wahbah al-Zuhayli, Salih bin Abdullah al Humaid, Imam of Grand Mosque of Mecca, along with the officials of Ministry of Islamic Affairs, Dawah and Guidance also agreed the verse were speaking about the punishment from God towards ʿĀd peoples.[24]
+The King Saud University from The Kingdom of Saudi Arabia stated the interpretation from Al-Tabari of Quran 69:6–129 were narrated about the disaster which caused the extinction of ʿĀd.
+Wahbah al-Zuhayli, Salih bin Abdullah al Humaid, Imam of Grand Mosque of Mecca, along with the officials of Ministry of Islamic Affairs, Dawah and Guidance also agreed the verse were speaking about the punishment from God towards ʿĀd peoples.

 Meanwhile, another Quran verse that describe further the characteristic of winds that bear calamity were Adh-Dhariyat:

     And in ‘Ad when We unleashed upon them a barren wind.
     Qur'an Surah 51,(Adh-Dhariyat), ayah 41

-Exegesis experts translate the "al-Rih ul-Aqeem" (الريح العقيم) literally as "fruitless wind" or "barren wind", a winds that does not bring benefit or any positive reaction to any biological existences.[21]
-According to Arabic linguists and tafseer experts has examined the al Aqeem are in it literal form as "sterile" in this verse context, which correlate the antithesis of common characteristic of natural winds that usually benefitted the natural cycle or any biological progressions or reproductions whether for humans, animals, or plants.[21]
+Exegesis experts translate the "al-Rih ul-Aqeem" (الريح العقيم) literally as "fruitless wind" or "barren wind", a winds that does not bring benefit or any positive reaction to any biological existences.
+According to Arabic linguists and tafseer experts has examined the al Aqeem are in it literal form as "sterile" in this verse context, which correlate the antithesis of common characteristic of natural winds that usually benefitted the natural cycle or any biological progressions or reproductions whether for humans, animals, or plants.

 In addition for its barren characteristic, another verse also described additional feature about the catastrophic tornado which decimated the 'Ad were Al-Qamar: